nzbin/magnify/README.md

 ### 3.Call plugin

-If you add a `data-magnify attribute`, you can write none of js.
+If you add a `data-magnify` attribute, you can write none of js.

 Of course, you can use selector to call the plugin as following code: